spences10/cheat-sheets/git.md

     original).
 1. Click on Send pull request.
 1. Scroll down and click Merge pull request and finally Confirm merge.
-If your fork didn’t have any changes, you will be able to merge it automatically.
+If your fork didn't have any changes, you will be able to merge it automatically.

 ## 2fa